ShipEngine/connect-website/reference/carrier.md

   The page describes how to define a carrier service.

 documentation: |
-  The Carrier Application Definition file pulls all the other definitions and implementations together to tell the [ShipEngine Integration Platform](./../index.md) how your carrier application is structured.
+  The Carrier Application Definition file pulls all the other definitions and implementations together to tell the [ShipEngine Connect](./../index.md) how your carrier application is structured.
 This file can reside anywhere within your application as long as its location is specified in the `main` property of your `package.json` file.
   The definition may be specified in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [TypeScript](https://www.typescriptlang.org/), [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON), or